Skip to main content

 General Eligibility Rules

-SNAP eligibility rules and benefit levels are, for the most part, set at the federal level and uniform across the nation, although states have flexibility to tailor aspects of the program.
+SNAP eligibility rules and benefit levels are generally set at the federal level and uniform across the nation, although states have flexibility to tailor aspects of the program.

 Factors That Impact Eligibility